augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 6
 Create a function (`sumCart`) which returns value of products in the cart.

-The function has one argument which is object array.
+* The function has one argument which is object array

-* The argument is required
+* The argument is required.
+You do not have to check it
 * The array can be empty and then the function returns `0`
 * Every object inside the array has `id`, `count`, `price` keys, Every key has value as `Number` type.
 You do not have to check it
 * A product value is equal to count times price